stigsb/varnish_request_exporter/README.md

 All configuration is done with command-line parameters:

 ```
-Usage of varnishncsa_exporter:
+Usage of varnish_request_exporter:
   -http.metricsurl string
     	Prometheus metrics path (default "/metrics")
   -http.port string
-        Host/port for HTTP server (default ":9169")
+    	Host/port for HTTP server (default ":9151")
   -log.format value
     	If set use a syslog logger or JSON logging.
 Example: logger:syslog?appname=bob&local=7 or logger:stdout?json=true.
 Defaults to stderr.
   -log.level value
     	Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal]. (default info)
+  -varnish.firstbyte
+    	Also export metrics for backend time to first byte
   -varnish.host string
     	Virtual host to look for in Varnish logs (defaults to all hosts)
+  -varnish.instance string
+    	Name of Varnish instance
   -varnish.path-mappings string
-        Path mappings formatted like this: 'regexp->replace regex2->replace2'
-  -varnish.instance string
-        Name of Varnish instance.
-Defaults to hostname.
+    	Name of file with path mappings
 ```

 ## Log format